-“Hands on History” is the museum’s interactive series of children’s programming that brings fun facts, objects, and activities out of the past to your family today!
+“Little Learners” is the museum’s interactive series of children’s programming that brings fun facts, objects, and activities out of the past to your family today!

 The museum continues to follow COVID masking, cleaning and social distancing protocols for children’s programs.
 Participating children and their families are requested to mask during the program.